General event terms and conditions

 § 1 General

-(1) These general event conditions (T&C) apply with regard to all the cycling events (“event”) carried out by Delius Klasing Verlags GmbH (“organiser”), in particular the BIKE Transalp.
+(1) These general conditions (GTC) apply with regard to all the cycling events (“event”) carried out by Delius Klasing Verlags GmbH (“organiser”), in particular the BIKE Transalp.

 (3) An essential component of the participation agreement are the regulations (“regulations”) applicable for the respective event and accessible on the website.
 The contracting party hereby assures that he has read the regulation in force in each case and in the event of obtaining event services for third parties he has brought them to the attention of the individuals concerned in advance.